Neat and sweet.

 Red and spiky with wispy bangs.

 For femme fatales who love adventures and having fun, the haircut to investigate.
-No part of this style is boring, any woman walking down the street would turn heads wearing it.
+No part of this concept is boring, any woman walking down the street would turn heads wearing it.
 Does it get livelier than red?
 A perfect shade of red, hints of brown and mauve.
-The long top layers are easy to style into spikes or funky textures and the bangs continue the edgy vibe.
+The long top layers are easy to fashion into spikes or funky textures and the bangs continue the edgy vibe.

 When your hair's wet, prep it using mousse or volumizing product.
 Blow dry upside down to create volume.
-When damp take a small amount of pomade and using your fingers run it through the sides to direct it back, keeping it close to the scalp.
+When damp, take a small amount of pomade and using your fingers run it through the sides to direct it back, keeping it close to the scalp.
 Comb the long section (the pompadour area) forward and begin blow drying upward.

 Once completely dry, section off starting from the crown forward (make sure to clip these sections out of the way).
 Take each section and tease at the root for a lift before spraying, then re-clip it out the way.
-Once each section of longer hair has been clipped, begin curling.
-Use a small curling iron, and begin behind the crown, curling the hair backward.
+Once each section of longer pieces has been clipped, begin curling.
+Use a small curling iron, and begin behind the crown, curling backward.
 Complete each section, working towards the fringe.
 Once completely curled, use a little more pomade and run through the curls to loosen them up.
 Blow dry on low heat, forcing the part to the preferred side.

 Arctic Graduated Bob.

 It's important you get both the cut and color done by a professional.
-Color maintenance and hair care are essential after bleaching to an icy shade of platinum.
+Color maintenance and care are essential after bleaching to an icy shade of platinum.
 After coloring, use a purple shampoo, a product that neutralizes any copper tones.
-The intense purple colors in these products leave a slight residue taking the edge off any brassy tones.
-A good color shampoo will also have chelating agents to remove metals and other undesirables.
+The intense purple color additives in these products leave a slight residue taking the edge off any brassy tones.
+A good color shampoo will also have chelating agents to remove heavy metals and other undesirables.
 Depending on your hair type, sometimes leave the conditioner in for about 5 minutes prior to rinsing.
 Use hydration serums to help combat the dryness and frizz caused by bleaching.
 Try a toning mask to help keep the color vivid.
 Despite your maintenance work, you'll eventually need it touched up.